sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 The design goal here is freedom and responsibility.
 Anybody should be able to stand in front of their team or the founders and explain why an expense was in the best interest of the company.
 Failure to do so should result in termination of employment.

-## No roles and promotions
+## No seniority roles, specific titles, and promotions

-Apart from cross-functional leads and function leads, everybody should formally be a "product developer".
-Titles can specify the tribe, or whether somebody is an expert at something, but this should have no impact in terms of compensation, benefits, or treatment.
+Everybody working in the outer level, close to the customers, should be a "product developer".
+Titles can reflect somebody's tribe, but this should have no impact in terms of compensation, benefits, or treatment.
+A title might be "Product developer, Everyday Spending".

-Seniority roles should also not appear in any form.
-Promotions shouldn't happen.
+Seniority titles should also not appear in any form.
+No senior, lead, staff, principle anything.
+Promotions should also not happen.
 People should only change role when they want to, and when it's needed by the company.
-In any case, compensation should exclusively be a function of the years of experience the person has, their main skills, their location, and the tenure within the company.
+In any case, compensation should exclusively be a function of the years of experience the person has, their main skills, their location, and their tenure within the company.

 This is in opposition to career ladders and progression frameworks.